spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 4.3.
 Material Description (for Physical & Digital Items Fields)
 ***************************************************************

 **Definition:**  The Material Description for Physical and Digital Items provides information about the material specifications of the artifact or object being described.
 Some of the questions this field will answer include: What is it made of?
 What are the technical specifications according to which it functions?
 What are its affordances or capacities?
 What’s its condition?
 Etc. The term Item refers to the original source item of the digital audio signal, or the original digital audio file (if born digital).
 Related items (such as migration copies) may be accounted for in the Notes field.

 **General Guidelines:**

   * Provide information about any important physical or material characteristics, or technical requirements that affect use of the item of description or understanding of the item.
 [5]_
   * Describe the item.
 Material Description also allows for multiple entries associated with one performance, for example, in cases when one event had been recorded on multiple assets.
-If latter,  you have an option to provide individual metadata for each of the physical items that are a part of the event.
+If the latter, you have an option to provide individual metadata for each of the physical items that are a part of the event.
   * As noted by most schemes consulted, “technology for digital audio files and mass storage systems is [and was] still evolving.”
 [6]_ Therefore, include “at least a minimum of information and description of the physical characteristics for Local Access Files that will allow the configuration of equipment to play back the files correctly.
 [7]_ System requirements and modes of access should be described in the Note field.

 **Chief Source(s) of Information:**

   * Most of the information you will seek can be found on the physical units of description (the material things you’re describing), including the container, labels and other materials that might accompany the Item.
 For example, a reel to reel tape (physical unit of description) may come in a tape box (container) and have a card inside the box (other material) with additional technical info about the recording typed on it.
   * If information is taken from sources other than the Chief Source of Information (the Item and its container/components), please identify the sources of this externally-found information in the Notes.

 ----